stuffmatic/fSpy-Blender/README.md

 __Update existing import (if any)__ - If checked, any previously created camera with a name matching the project filename will be updated.
 If unchecked, a new camera will be created on each import.

 __Import background image__ - If checked, the image from the fSpy project file will be used as the background image for the Blender camera.

+# Support for Blender versions older than 2.80

+Starting with version 1.0.3, the addon is only compatible with Blender 2.80 and up.
+If you are using an older Blender version, please [download version 1.0.2](https://github.com/stuffmatic/fSpy-Blender/releases/tag/v1.0.2) of the add-on.